espocrm/documentation/user-guide/emails.md

 ## Email Folders

 Users can create their own email folders to put some of emails in for convenience.
 List of available folders is available at Emails page at the left side.
-To create or edit folders follow Emails > dropdown in top-right corner > Folders. `Skip Notification` means that you wan't be notified about incoming emails that fall into the certain folder.
+To create or edit folders follow Emails > dropdown in top-right corner > Folders. `Skip Notification` means that you won't be notified about incoming emails that fall into the certain folder.
 By utilizing Email Filters it's possible to put emails in folders automatically by specific criteria.

 ## Email Filters